 The helmet is not an “accessory” but an essential part of the mountain biker’s gear.
 Every mountain biker will fall off his or her bike at one time or another – and the helmet will very likely come in for a beating – much better than the rider’s head.

 Helmets these days are comfortable and come in an array of styles.
-Make sure you purchase one which fits properly.
+Make sure you purchase one that fits properly.

 Eye protection

-Second, eye protection such as goggles is a must only for the helmet.
-Going downhill at speed, it’s easy for your tires to kick up rocks or dirt that, if they get in your eyes, will blind you and cause you to run off the trail and into a tree, as often as not.
+Going downhill at speed, it’s easy for your tires to kick up rocks or dirt that, if they get in your eyes, this can blind you and cause you to run off the trail and into a tree, as often as not.

 There’s always the chance that mosquitoes, midges, or other no-see-ems will get into your eyes, which is why goggles are better than glasses or sunglasses – although they will serve.